yovitsa/2420_assignment_1/README.md

 #
 ### **Step 4: Create a new droplet**

-Creating a droplet (or a virtual private server(VPS)) in Digital Ocean is a quick and straightforward process.
+Creating a droplet (or a virtual private server(VPS)) in DigitalOcean is a quick and straightforward process.

 1. Click **Create** button located in the top right corner.
 2. Click **Droplets** in the dropdown menu.